apache/pekko-management/docs/src/main/paradox/kubernetes-deployment/deploying.md

 Following these messages, you may still see some messages warning that messages can't be routed, it still may take some time for cluster singletons and other cluster features to decide which pod to start up on, but before long, the logs should go quiet as the cluster is started up.

 The logs above show those of a pod that wasn't the pod to start the cluster.
-As mentioned earlier, the default strategy that Akka Cluster Bootstrap uses when it starts and finds that there is no existing cluster is to get the pod with the lowest IP address to start the cluster.
+As mentioned earlier, the default strategy that Pekko Cluster Bootstrap uses when it starts and finds that there is no existing cluster is to get the pod with the lowest IP address to start the cluster.
 In the example above, that pod has an IP address of `172.17.0.6`, and ends up joining a pod with IP `172.17.0.5` as it has a lower IP.

 If you look in the logs of that pod, you'll see a message like this: